skimkoh/bigdata-goodreads/README.md

 * `./spark_analysis.sh`

 ## To view results from analytics scripts
+From your local machine, ssh into master node through the command in the AnalyticsScripts directory:
+##
+`sudo ssh -i ../zeke.pem ubuntu@<publicDNS_masternode>`
+(To find the public DNS of the master node, copy-paste the public DNS from /AnalyticsScripts/masternode_publicDNS.txt)
+##
+Once inside, to view the results:
 * `cd`
-* For tf-idf results: `less tfidf/part-00000`
-* For correlation results: `less correlation/part-00000`
+* For correlation results: `hdfs dfs -cat inputs/correlation/part-00000`
-* For price summary results: `less summary/part-00000`
+* For price summary results: `hdfs dfs -cat inputs/summary/part-00000`
+* For tf-idf results, they are split into 6 parts in the hdfs inputs/tfidf/ directory, to view the results, first list the names of the output files saved: `hdfs dfs -ls inputs/tfidf`.
+Drag and copy paste the desired filename into the following command: `hdfs dfs -cat inputs/tfidf/<filename>`

 # Frontend